Bhushan1707/open-to-intern-project2/README.md

   "data": {
     "name": "xyz",
-    "fullName": "Some Institute of Engineering and Technology", "logoLink": "some public s3 link for a college logo", "interns": [
+    "fullName": "Some Institute of Engineering and Technology", "logoLink": "some public s3 l
+    ink for a college logo",
+    "interns": [
       {
         "_id": "123a47301a53ecaeea02be59",